Top insurer pulls cover for exports to Greece

 | FRANKFURT/LONDON

-FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes (ELER.PA), has suspended cover for exporters shipping to Greece because of the mounting risk of them not being paid in the event the debt-laden nation is forced out of the euro.
+FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes (ELER.PA), has stopped covering exporters shipping to Greece because of the mounting risk of them not getting paid in the event the debt-laden nation is forced out of the euro.

 "Euler Hermes has decided no longer to cover deliveries to Greece for the foreseeable future," a Euler Hermes spokesman told Reuters on Wednesday.

-That would restrict Greek importers' ability to pay euro-denominated invoices, potentially inflicting big losses on European suppliers that would be recoverable from their trade credit insurers.
+That would restrict Greek importers' ability to pay euro-denominated invoices, potentially inflicting big losses on their European suppliers.

 Euler Hermes had warned last week that it might restrict cover for Greece-bound exports.

-Trade insurers have been reviewing their Greek exposure ahead of the country's June 17 general election, seen as a potential trigger for a euro exit if victory goes to parties that oppose spending cuts agreed under a European bailout deal.
+Trade insurers have been reviewing their Greek exposure ahead of the country's June 17 general election, amid fears victory could go to parties that oppose spending cuts agreed as part of an international bailout deal, hastening a euro exit.

 "It's a watershed - everyone's watching what happens and trying to make contingency plans," said Richard Talboys, head of political and trade credit risk at insurance broker Willis.